By Adam Jusko, ProudMoney.com, email@example.com

 - Wyndham Rewards Visa – Hotel rewards credit card has no annual fee and no fees on foreign transactions.
-We are also fans of Wyndham’s loyalty program, which gives you a free night at any Wyndham hotel for every 15,000 points, without a lot of fine print or exclusions.
+Earn points in the Wyndham loyalty program with each purchase.
 (Note that there is also a version of this card with an annual fee and greater rewards; be careful if you don’t want the annual fee.)
 Issued by Barclaycard.

 - Amazon Visa – Good rewards card for Amazon fans, which seems to be most people these days.
 Get a 3% rebate on Amazon purchases (or 5% if you’re an Amazon Prime customer), 2% on purchases at restaurants, gas stations, and drug stores, and 1% back on all other purchases.
 And no fees on those foreign transactions.
 Issued by Chase.

-- Citizens Bank Cash Back Plus Mastercard – Another nice credit card offering a straight 1.5% cash back formula, which you can boost up even a bit higher based on card usage and/or having other accounts with the bank.
+- Citizens Bank Cash Back Plus Mastercard – Another nice credit card offering a straight 1.8% cash back on every single thing you buy — and no foreign transaction fees.